 Selection of the particular pedagogical approach to enhancing critical thinking skills would also require careful consultation with experienced and proven DoD leaders.
 Depending on time and funding constraints, several approaches could be analyzed and the best ones implemented for dissemination on a global basis.
 Different learners show a range of amenability to a similarly large range of teaching styles (Dunn & Dunn, 1993).
-Even though these are all not available at all times in a single-teacher class room, the pedagogical styles offered to the learner in this system can span the entire spectrum, even, as the Dunns suggest, with the use of a single teacher or avatar.
+Though these are not readily available at all times in a single-teacher class room, the pedagogical styles offered to the learner in this system can span the entire spectrum, even, as the Dunns suggest, with the use of a single teacher or avatar.

 The suggested use of computer-generated simulated situations as a vehicle for improvement requires that some thought be given to the situations that should be implemented.
 One solution would be to create a multi-dimensional matrix of these scenarios.
 The first dimension would be the scenario’s position in world history.
 In order to engage and maintain the interest of each participant, having this range of settings could allow each of the users to pick the period of history that is the most enticing.
 The impact of America’s Army on training was generated by the original entertainment value of the program, which had been developed as a recruiting tool, not a training program.
 Having a set of problems from different time periods could go a long way to retain users.
-The periods offered could be: classical, medieval, Napoleonic, U.S. Civil War, the World Wars, Vietnam and Iraq/Afghanistan.
+The historic periods offered could be: classical, medieval, Napoleonic, U.S. Civil War, the World Wars, Vietnam and Iraq/Afghanistan.
 These would offer attractive alternatives to personnel with differing personal enthusiasms including a “Present Day” or future settings.

 The next dimension would be the command level of the personnel.
 In the officer ranks, this would be something on the order of company grade, field grade and general officer for the Army and the Marine Corps and division officer, commanding officer, and flag officer for the Navy and Coast Guard.
 Each level would require a careful examination of the issues likely to be faced by officers of that rank.
 In the enlisted ranks, modules could be developed for three appropriate ranges, e.g. the Navy might want to trichotomize their training into seamen, petty officers and CPOs.

-The last dimension is the most open to discussion.
+The last dimension is the most open for discussion.
 As the program focuses on skills required for critical thinking, these may be parsed out in ways that would suggest or require individual modules to isolate issues and enable quantification of improvement.
 This is a research issue worthy of interest.
 In any case, the final parametric would arguably be the ability to synthesize all of the skills effectively to optimize critical thinking.
 Perhaps a good initial start would be a dimension with loci of emphasis such as: data collection, analysis, decision, action and synthesis